Stochastic indicators are a fantastic technical analysis tool, but what exactly are they and how can you use them in your stock and options trading?

 Pring’s book also comes highly recommeded by the MTA.
 Here is some critical aclaim for his book:

-Robert’s and Magee’s book is a must have for any serious trader.
+Edward’s and Magee’s book is a must have for any serious trader.
 Originally written in the 140’s, it is as relevant today as it was then.
 Here’s what Amazon has to say:

 STOCHASTIC DIVERGENCE VIDEOS

 In this video I expand on the concepts discussed above, particularly divergence related to the stochastic indicator.

 This video from DayTraderRockStar goes over a different type of divergence that I have not touched on above.
 This method is where the indicator makes a new high (or low), but prices fail to make a new high (or low).
 I tend not to trade this method of stochastic divergence as I prefer the method outlined above.
 However, I thought is might be useful to include this as some people may prefer this method.
 Thanks to DayTraderRockStar for the very well put together video.